-Joseph and Staci grew up 10 minutes apart in New York, but didn’t meet until they both wound up miles from home in New Mexico.
+Joseph and Staci grew up 10 minutes apart from each other in New York, but didn't meet until they were miles away in New Mexico.
 Just two months after their first date, he knew he could never love another woman more, so he asked her to be his wife.
 Share their love.

 When You Know, You Know